garrisonlowe/Adventure-Works-Databricks-Project/README.md

 ### Reports

-- Change over time analysis
+- **Customer Report**
-    - Detailed breakdown of sales performance across different territories and regions.
+    - This report consolidates key customer metrics and behaviors
-- Cumulative analysis
+- **Product Report**
-    - Analysis of best-selling and underperforming product categories and subcategories.\
+    - This report consolidates key product metrics and behaviors.

 ### SQL Techniques Used